nu7hatch/angular-foundation-on-yeoman/README.md

 If you want to use new javascript library in your application, simply load it via `script` HTML tag in `build:js` section of `app/index.html` file.

-### Bower tasks
+### Grunt tasks

-Use bower to perform all the tasks.
+Use grunt to perform all the tasks.
 For example to run tests call:

-    $ bower test
+    $ grunt test

 If you want to run server, simply call:

-    $ bower server
+    $ grunt server

 Etc. etc...
 All the available commands are listed in `Gruntfile.js` and are generally default ones provided by Yeoman!